simonbengtsson/parse-i18n/README.md

 ### `directory` and `extension`

-These default to `"./locales"` and `".js"` accordingly.
-They are used for saving and reading the locale data files (see the `locales` option for more information on how this works).
+These default to `"cloud/locales"` and `".js"` accordingly.
+They are used for reading the locale data files (see the `locales` option for more information on how this works).

 When your server is in production mode it will read these files only once and then cache the result.
-It will not write any updated strings when in production mode.

-When in development, or testing, mode the files will be read on every instantiation of the `i18n` object.
-Additionally newly-detected strings will be automatically added, and written out, to the locale JSON files.
+When in development or testing mode the files will be read on every instantiation of the `i18n` object.

-A generated `en.js` inside `./locales/` may look something like:

-	{
-		"Hello": "Hello",
-		"Hello %s, how are you today?": "Hello %s, how are you today?", "weekend": "weekend",
-		"Hello %s, how are you today?
-How was your %s.": "Hello %s, how are you today?
-How was your %s.", "Hi": "Hi",
-		"Howdy": "Howdy",
-		"%s cat": {
-			"one": "%s cat",
-			"other": "%s cats"
-		},
-		"There is one monkey in the %%s": {
-			"one": "There is one monkey in the %%s",
-			"other": "There are %d monkeys in the %%s"
-		},
-		"tree": "tree"
-	}

-that file can be edited or just uploaded to [webtranslateit](http://docs.webtranslateit.com/file_formats/) for any kind of collaborative translation workflow.

 ### `request`, `subdomain`, and `query`